pythonanywhere/help_pages/articles/UsingSQLAlchemywithMySQL.md

     engine = create_engine('mysql+mysqldb://...', pool_recycle=280)

-## Using SQLAlchemy outside view functions in websites
+## Using Flask-SQLAlchemy outside view functions in websites

-Sometimes you will continue to get connection errors when using SQLAlchemy in a website even when you've set `pool_recycle` correctly.
+Sometimes you will continue to get connection errors when using Flask-SQLAlchemy in a website even when you've set `pool_recycle` correctly.
 They can look like the one above, or they can look like this: